Chapter 6: Child Support and Spousal Maintenance

 • binding child support agreements.

-Both types of agreements must be signed by both parents and registered with Child Support to be binding.
+Both types of agreements must be signed by both parents and accepted by Child Support before they are legally enforceable.

 Child support agreements can cover a range of financial matters about the costs of the children.
-For example, they might provide for how much money is to be paid on a periodic basis (e.g. weekly), non-periodic payments (e.g. school fees, children’s music and sporting activities) and binding agreements might include a lump sum payment of child support.
+For example, they might set out how much money is to be paid on a periodic basis (e.g. weekly), non-periodic payments (e.g. school fees, children’s music and sporting activities) and binding agreements might include a lump sum payment of child support.

 What is a limited agreement?

-A limited agreement is a formal written agreement signed by both parents.
-You do not need legal advice before signing a limited agreement.
-However, you should get legal advice to make sure you understand what you are agreeing to and if it is right for you.
+A limited agreement is a formal written child support agreement signed by both parents.
+It is not compulsory to get legal advice before signing a limited agreement, but it is still a good idea so you understand what you are agreeing to and if it is right for you.

 There must be a child support assessment already in place before Child Support can accept a limited agreement.
-The amount you agree to accept or pay in the limited agreement must be equal to or more than the child support amount assessed by Child Support.
+The amount you agree to accept or pay in the limited agreement must be equal to or more than the child support amount assessed by Child Support on the day that it accepts the agreement.

 A limited child support agreement can be ended: